-Today my mother and I headed east of Raleigh to attend to one errand in Wilson, North Carolina, and from there, we headed north to Nash General Hospital to visit my cousin David.
+Today my mother and I headed east of Raleigh to attend to one errand in Wilson, North Carolina, and from there, we headed north to Nash General Hospital spending time on the road to go visit my cousin David.

 As my regular readers know, my cousin has (in addition to schizophrenia) metastatic lung cancer and while he is stable-ish at this point, he recently took a fall which landed him back in the hospital with a rather nasty bruise just under his right eye.